VINCENNES

 From the Revolution to the Second World War, the castle witnessed

-the storms of history, serving in turn, or simultaneously, as a
+the storms of history, serving in turn, or simultaneously, as a state

 prison, a porcelain manufactory, an arsenal and barracks.